 Some people introduced them to music store owner Buddy Dunk, who became their manager.
 He took them to another Buddy - bandleader Buddy Walker - who became their musical director and coach.

 Dunk knew Maurice Wolsky, owner of Today's Items (a company that released songs on Today's Records, one of those budget labels that covered hits) and a quick session was arranged.
-One day, in March 1956, they were given a bunch of current hit songs to learn by the following morning.
+One day, in March 1956, they were given a list of current hit songs to practice by the following morning.
 These included: "The Magic Touch" (led by Eugene), "Long Tall Sally" (fronted by Sammy), "I Want You To Be My Girl" (Eugene), "Church Bells May Ring" (Sammy), "Little Girl Of Mine" (Sammy), and "Speedoo" (Sammy).
 These were all songs that they sang on street corners, which accounts for some of the strange lyrics; no one had thought to provide them with songsheets.
-The only song they hadn't had time to really practice was Bill Haley's "R-O-C-K." Fortunately bass Tony Streeter knew the words and did lead chores, with baritone Henry Gunter switching down to bass.
+The only song they hadn't had time to really practice was Bill Haley's "R-O-C-K." Fortunately bass Tony Streeter kind of knew the words and did lead chores, with baritone Henry Gunter switching down to bass.
 The session, in which they were backed by the Buddy Lucas Orchestra, started at 10:00AM and didn't wrap up until 1:00AM, 15 hours later.
 This must have made it rough going to school the next day (only Dutch Nadel had graduated).
 At least the guys received a spaghetti dinner for their trouble.
 Note that no one ever told them why these tunes had been recorded.
 Eugene said "We had no idea what was going to happen with those."